Sports betting in New Jersey

 Caesar’s also owns casinos in Mississippi with plans to offer sports betting at those properties in the future.
 The Caesar’s Entertainment Corporation is best known for Caesar’s Palace in Las Vegas.
 It also owns both a Bally’s casino and a Harrah’s Casino in Vegas additional to the similarly-named ones in Atlantic City.

 But New Jersey is the state where most of the recent developments for sports betting have taken place.
-Governor Phil Murphy placed the first bets at the Monmouth Racetrack about a month and a half ago.
+Governor Phil Murphy placed the first bets at the Monmouth Racetrack.
 Since then, FanDuel has opened a sportsbook at Meadowlands.

 Other states that have legalised sports gambling include Delaware, Rhode Island, and others.
 But one reason why New Jersey keeps making sports-betting headlines could have a lot to do with the fact that it is well populated relative to many other areas that now have legalised sports gambling.
 A densely-populated area means more potential customers that casinos with sports betting services can try to earn loyalty from.